 Energy-Efficient Solar HVAC Units

-iAIRE’s patented Solar HVAC units are the most efficient package Roof Top units (RTUs) and split systems in the world. iAIRE’s Solar HVAC units harness the sun’s energy to create an HVAC system that can be up to twice as efficient as any other units currently in the market.
-This technology can be applied to both residential and commercial HVAC equipment.
+iAIRE’s patented Solar HVAC units harness the sun’s energy to create an HVAC system that can be 50% more efficient than any other units currently on the market.
+This technology is available for both residential and commercial HVAC equipment.